cake-contrib/Cake.SqlServer/README.md

 If you need to create and delete the database inside of your build script you can use this nice trick.

-Somewhere in `lib.cake` put this class:
+Somewhere your cake script (usually I put it in `lib.cake` and reference it from the main script via `#load "./lib.cake"` put this class:

 	public static class On
 	{